 [Editors’ Note: Status ** indicates that this may be implemented by libisomediafile and needs to be checked.]

+[Editors’ Note: Status ü (*) in the table above indicate that the feature is implemented in a separate branch named m73531.]

 Haptics carriage library API